tbtreppe/wishlist-shop/readme.md

 ## Features

-- Users will sign up and login in to be able to create and view their Wishlist page
+- Users will sign up and login in to be able to create and view their Wishlist page (3h)
-- Users will be able to search for items using keywords
+- Users will be able to search for items using keywords (5h)
-- Users will be able to click "Add" to any image and have it added to their Wishlist page
+- Users will be able to click "Add" to any image and have it added to their Wishlist page (4h)
-- Logged in users will be able to view and update their Wishlist page
+- Logged in users will be able to view and update their Wishlist page (3h)
-  - Users will be able to delete any image they no longer want
+  - Users will be able to delete any image they no longer want (1h)
-  - Users will be able to add a check to something already bought
+  - Users will be able to add a check to something already bought (3h)
+- All visuals will be done with Bootstrap and some CSS (3h)

 ## Database Schema